 Familiar stuff, but it's on the playing fields that the mission of the Special Olympics differs from that of its larger cousin.
 The mission of the games is to provide year-round training and

 athletic competition to all mentally retarded people.

 While competition is encouraged in the 79 events, participation is really emphasized.
-In addition to the gold, silver and bronze medals awarded, ribbons are awarded to those finishing fourth, or fifth or eighth.
+In addition to the gold, silver and bronze medals awarded to the athletes, ribbons are given to those finishing fourth, or fifth or eighth.

-Likewise, organizers try to schedule events using a "10-percent rule" so that athletes are competing against those whose performance is within 10 percent of their own mark: "We try to stay close to that so that it's possible that if any athlete does his best in any event, he has a chance to win," Ms. Baukhages said.
+Likewise, organizers try to schedule events using a "10-percent rule" so that athletes are competing against those whose performance is within 10 percent of their own mark.

 Yesterday's athletes were culled from more than 5,000 people who participated in local qualifying events held throughout the state.
 The men, women and children who are participating at the Towson State event are chosen not only for their ability to compete, but because they are comfortable enough with the travel and lodging involved.

 "For a mentally retarded person, change can be frightening," Ms. Baukhages said.

 Yesterday's games included track and field events, volleyball, softball, aquatics and equestrian sports, the latter of which have grown dramatically in the past several years.
 More than 50 contestants rode in a series of equestrian courses.

 While some events are designed for mentally retarded people with limited skills, others -- such as the equestrian competition and softball -- give the lie to stereotypes about retardation.

 "For these kids to be able to play softball is an achievement," said John T. Rigley Sr., 51, a Monkton resident who is a state Special Olympics board member and co-founder.